 Maritime Sights around the port in Hamburg

 Hamburg is almost 100 kilometers away from the North Sea.
 And yet Hamburg is Germany’s largest sea port and one of the most important in the world.
-And so the sights to be seen near the port are also among the most popular among Hamburg’s guests who love its maritime atmosphere.
+And so the sights to be seen on a free tour near the port are also among the most popular among Hamburg’s guests who love its maritime atmosphere.

 Important Sea Port